karthik/ddd/02-a-tradeoffs.md

 **Tradeoffs**

 There are tradeoffs when it comes to the ease of understanding and effort to prepare.
 These are typically related to the importance or the impact of the data.
-Essentially, data with high potential for impact should be made as easy to understand as possible, and so may require lots of effort to prepare.
+Essentially, data with higher potential for reuse should be made as easy to understand as possible, and so may require lots of effort to prepare.

 As an example, data from medical randomized control trials (RCTs) on cancer treatment can have high impact.
 Therefore, a lot of effort should be spent making the data easy to understand and use.